A Six Word Story Should:

 Evoke Emotions or Feelings

-Heaven is happier with you there. by ~numbuh9494
+Heaven is happier with you there. by numbuh9494-archive

 Broken wings twitch.
 Struggle, gasp... silence. by *Umbrascitor